InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 Items in the EID array with <code>mm</code> values of 1 or 2 are generally optional/informational, but some buyers may find it useful for sellers to provide them.

 ### 7.12.2 - Roles Overview
 - <code>inserter</code> is the party that’s putting the ID into the bid request - Typically a Publisher or an SSP.
 In other words, the party that made the decision to put the id in the bidstream.
-In the case of header bidders, the inserter is the Publisher.<br></br>
+In the case of header bidders, the <code>inserter</code> is the Publisher.<br></br>
 - <code>source</code>is the party that defined/created an ID.
 In the case of universal or alt-IDs, it’s the domain of the party who defined/created the ID itself.
 In the case of cookie IDs, it’s the domain of the party who the cookie belongs to.<br>
 <b>EXAMPLES FOR PUBLIC COMMENT ONLY</b> adsrvr.org, id5.com, liveramp.com, and others.<br></br>
 - <code>matcher</code> is the party that created the match included in the ID array, this could be a device graph vendor, or the publisher themselves.